Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Introduction

 The stability result discussed above shows that Theorem~\ref{thm:rigidity} is optimal in the sense that super-rigidity as studied by Baouendi-Huang and Baouendi-Ebenfelt-Huang only appears in small codimension.
 In general the best constant $N$ must grow asymptotically at least as a linear function of $B$.
 The methods explored in this paper do not readily give the best bound for $N$ as we have mentioned above, but we do obtain that $N$ asymptotically grows no faster than a polynomial in $B$.

-Finally, we also note that the rigidity result extends when the target is an infinite dimensional hyperquadric $Q(\infty,B)$, where $B \in \N_0 \cup \{ \infty \}$; see Section~\ref{section:hilbert}.
+Finally, we also note that the rigidity result extends when the target is an infinite dimensional hyperquadric $Q(\infty,B)$, where $B \in \N_0 \cup \{ \infty \}$; see section~\ref{section:hilbert}.
 Lempert~\cite{Lempert} shows that any strictly pseudoconvex real-analytic compact hypersurface can be mapped into a sphere in a possibly infinite dimensional Hilbert space.
 We show that if $Q(a,b)$ is not equivalent to a sphere, then for a CR mapping $Q(a,b) \to Q(\infty,B)$ where the image is not contained in a hyperplane we must have $B = \infty$.
-However, we also construct mappings whose image is not contained in a hyperplane from an $M \subset \C^n$ with an indefinite nondegenerate Levi-form to $Q(\infty,B)$ for finite $B$.
+However, we also construct mappings whose image is not contained in a hyperplane from a real hypersurface $M \subset \C^n$ with an indefinite nondegenerate Levi-form to $Q(\infty,B)$ for finite $B$.

-The authors would like to acknowledge John D'Angelo for many useful conversations on the subject and suggestions relating to this project.
+The authors would like to acknowledge John D'Angelo for many useful conversations on the subject and suggestions related to this project.
 The second author would also like to thank Peter Ebenfelt for useful discussions on this subject.
+The authors are greatly indebted to the referee who pointed out several errors in the presentation of the results and helped uncover a gap in the proof of Lemma~\ref{lemma:finiterankrespos}, which has been fixed.
 Finally the authors would like to acknowledge MSRI and AIM for holding workshops on the subject of CR complexity, which the authors attended and which led to the present project.